team-thunderfoot/modal/README.md

 • `backdropActiveClass:` Specifies the CSS class to indicate that the modal backdrop is active.

+• `element:` Specifies the element for the modal itself.

-• `modal:` Specifies the CSS class for the modal itself.
+• `elementClass:` Specifies the CSS class for the modal itself.

 • `modalIdTarget:` Specifies the ID of the modal HTML element.